oxls/typescript-phaser-starter/README.md

 Take a look at the `scripts` section of `package.json` to understand how it works.
 Typescript assets are compiled with http://webpack.github.io[webpack].

+To setup your machine, run:

+---
+npm install
+---

 To build the app, run:

 ----